aravindonline/Flask_Demo_Heroku/README.md

 ### Flask_Demo_Heroku

 source code taken from: https://github.com/krishnaik06/Deployment-flask.
-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a demo project to elaborate how Machine Learning Models are deployed on production using Flask API.

 ### Project Structure